 The first time was starting my own SaaS, WaveReview.

-The second was pre-selling $60,000 of organic sea salt through a health affiliate in an ecommerce business I’ve since sold.
-At the time, We had some samples, and we had some copy, good copy.
+The second was pre-selling $60,000 of organic sea salt through a health affiliate in an eCommerce business I’ve since sold.
+At the time, We had some samples, and we had some copy, a good copy.
 We sent the samples to a large health affiliate, they loved it, and the copy was good enough that we were able to sell $60,000 in one email blast after 4 days.
 We kept selling for another 30 days and we had banked $90,000 in the first month.
 By that time, we could order the salt and put together the supply chain and our own website to handle future orders.
 All without having a single grain of salt in the US, our primary market.
-By this time, I was basically hooked on the concept of pre-selling every future business endeavour for life.
+By this time, I was basically hooked on the concept of pre-selling every future business endeavor for life.

 The third time was through this business, OneStop DevShop (a story for another time perhaps), and the fourth time, for a SaaS I was investigating in the crypto trading space.

 Read on to hear how I did it for this space.

 Find an audience and start digging in to find pain

 As I’m now 100% completely comfortable with the idea of pre-selling items to gauge interest in the level of pain, it starts with generally just speaking with people.
 Since I tend to view a business idea as the single step in what could be a much longer journey, I make sure I step into a market niche where I want to be talking with the customers for possibly the next 10 years.
 Therefore, the idea behind picking your niche should take some fairly careful consideration, because you might be marrying yourself to this market segment for some time.